rlp10/torcl/README.md

 Run torcl

-Type 'search <some terms>' to search for torrents.
+Type 'search {search terms}' to search for torrents.
 The list will be output with some numbers on the left.
 The source is isohunt.com.

-Type 'download <number>' to download the relevant torrent.
+Type 'download {number}' to download the relevant torrent.
 Give it a second to finish it.

 Type 'torrent' to begin downloading from the torrent file you just grabbed.